The 4 Best Business Philosophies to Improve Your Company

 In business, you’ll fail often.
 But you will also learn.

 Failure can be painful.
-Lots of motivational types will gloss over just how debilitating failure can be in business, but it’s important to experience it.
+Many motivational types will gloss over how debilitating failure can be in business, but it’s important to experience it.

 The key to this philosophy is to untether the feeling of having failed from the idea of discouragement.